 Can we combine a family trip with a cruise?

 Yes.
 A cruise is a great option for coastal wildlife and water activities.
-I’ll structure the land-based portion, before or after, so it is effortless and enriching for the whole family.
+I will structure the land-based portion, before or after, so it is effortless and enriching for the whole family.
 You can read my Costa Rica Cruise blog for more detail.

 Why Book Your Costa Rica Family Holiday With Me